LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-05-CLIENT-SERVER/README.md

 > **Note:** 172.31.36.252 is the private IP of the client EC2.

-### 4. Update Security Groups
+### 5. Update Security Groups

-On the MySQL server EC2 security group, open port 3306 for inbound traffic from the client EC2's private IP.
+On the MySQL server EC2 security group, confirm port 3306 allows inbound traffic from the client EC2's private IP only.

-### 5. Connect from the Client EC2
+### 6. Connect from the Client EC2
 Run the following from the client EC2:

 ```bash